peteraritchie/peteraritchie.github.io/_posts/2017-07-28-Bridges-Facades-and-Adapters.md

 	return false;
 }
 ```
-Obviously, the interfaces are there to figure out if a particular method is referenced within a type, but `ReferencesMethod` provides a more convenient interface (a façade).
+Obviously, the interfaces are there to figure out if a particular method is referenced within a type, but `ReferencesMethod` provides a more convenient interface (a faÃ§ade).

 ## Bridge Deep Dive
 The Bridge provides a third interface (abstraction) so that one known interface never needs to be coupled to by a future unknown interface.
 A Bridge is very useful in some languages/frameworks to provide compile-time independence between two implementations.
 You often want a bidirectional independence in Bridges and as such the interfaces are often in their own link-time unit (class library).
 The code that uses the Bridge is decoupled from and implementation of the a Bridge as well as whatever the Bridge is bridging to (so bridge implementations and what they bridge to can be implementated after the fact).
-Façade is used when defining what is being bridged to because Bridge is used to abstract multiple implementations and often need that Façade interface to provide a better (consistent) interface.
+FaÃ§ade is used when defining what is being bridged to because Bridge is used to abstract multiple implementations and often need that FaÃ§ade interface to provide a better (consistent) interface.

 For me, an example really helps my understanding.
 Here are some example interfaces to support a Bridge pattern (the Abstraction and Implementor from the pattern):
 ```csharp